janwilmans/janwilmans.github.io/auto.md

 Pros
 ====
+- its pure raii (and raii == beauty)
+- optimization opportunities ? since:
   - you cannot take a reference and the compiler can know this
   - you cannot move from it
   - you cannot copy it
 - it is still guararenteed to be destroyed at the end of its scope as usual
+- look mam, no macros!

 Cons
 ====
+- not exciting?
+- no rainbows nor unicorns?

-- there must be, but what are they?
+- there must be cons, but what are they?
-- channel Andrei Alexandrescu: 'destroy me'
+- channel Andrei Alexandrescu: 'destroy me!'